Getting Started with ELITONE

 Everyone’s body is different.
 Typically you start to feel pulses on the surface, then as you increase intensity you will start to feel the contractions inside (a tightening).
 Muscle tightening does not need to feel deep.
 Stimulation around the urethra is still beneficial, and women in the clinical studies have improved their incontinence without feeling typical contractions.
 However, we suggest some other tips:

-- Try going up higher in intensity.
+• Try going up higher in intensity.
 You may feel you cannot go higher because of sensations on the skin.
-After 3-5 minutes of the treatment, the skin may get a little numb, in which you could probably turn up the intensity.
-We would actually recommend turning it as high as you go, so that it is almost painful, then backing off one level.
+After 3-5 minutes of the treatment, the skin may get a little numb, so you could probably turn up the intensity.
+We would recommend turning it as high as you go, so that it is almost painful, then backing off one level.

 If you are doing all those things (with a new GelPad) and you are maxing out (at the highest level and not feeling anything), then this device may not be strong enough for you.
 If within 60 days then we can refund the device.
 You may also call us to troubleshoot.